 What is a Food Policy Council?

 FPCs are part of a broader community-based food systems approach.
-They comprehensively evaluate existing conditions of their community’s food system, address gaps, and support promising programs and practices in order to help the various sectors reinforce one another.
-Ultimately, they bridge the fragments in the food community by acting as a cohesive glue, disseminating information and advice about policies and programs that will effectively create impact from the inside out.
-This creates partnerships that over time build and further ensure the leadership and collaboration necessary to advocate for a lively, healthy, and people- focused food system.
+They comprehensively evaluate existing conditions of their community’s food system, address gaps, and support promising programs and practices in order to help the various sectors support one another.
+Over time, such councils serve to create partnerships that further ensure support for a lively, healthy, and people- focused food system.

 Functions of Food Policy Councils:

-1. To serve as forums for discussing and advancing food issues.
+- To serve as forums for discussing and advancing food issues

-3. To foster coordination between sectors in the food system.
+- To foster coordination between sectors in the food system

-4. To evaluate, advance, prepare and/or influence policy.
+- To evaluate, advance, prepare and influence policy